-Analysis of the dynamics before, during and after the CR

-Analyses of the time course of D1 and N1 deliver details how the thermoregulatory system of WVD in comparison to CON differs with respect to sleep induction and sleep.
-The time course of the thermoregulatory variables over the time span from 2 h after lying down on D1 until end of N1 (13 h) was analyzed by a two-way analysis of variance (33) for repeated measures (rANOVA) with the factor time (13 x 1-h bins) and factor group (WVD vs. CON).
+Analysis of the dynamics before, during, and after the CR.
+Analyses of the time course of day I and night I deliver details of how the thermoregulatory system of WVD compared with control differs with respect to sleep induction and sleep.
+The time course of the thermoregulatory variables over the time span from 2 h after lying down on day I until end of night I (13 h) was analyzed by a two-way ANOVA (33) for repeated measures (rANOVA) with the factor time (13 \times 1-h bins) and factor group (WVD vs. control).

-The CR protocol reduces on the one hand the most important masking effects (e.g. food intake, activity, postural changes) but on the other hand also induces other masking effects (e.g. sleepiness, long term changes of constant bed rest).
-In order to reveal possible influences of the CR protocol on the thermoregulatory system, melatonin and sleepiness, a two-way rANOVA was performed with factor day (D2 vs. D3) and factor group (WVD vs. CON), each level comprising an 8-h episode between 3 h and 11 h after habitual lights on.
-The selected timing of the 8-h episodes allows a comparison between D2 and D3 without possible influences of circadian phase shifts.
+The CR protocol reduces, on the one hand, the most important masking effects (e.g., food intake, activity, postural changes) but, on the other hand, also induces other masking effects (e.g., sleepiness, long-term changes of constant bed rest).
+To reveal possible influences of the CR protocol on the thermoregulatory system, melatonin, and sleepiness, a two-way rANOVA was performed with factor day (day 2 vs. day 3) and factor group (WVD vs. control), each level comprising an 8-h episode between 3 h and 11 h after habitual lights on.
+The selected timing of the 8-h episodes allows a comparison between day 2 and day 3 without possible influences of circadian phase shifts.

-Analyses of the time course of N3 and D4 deliver details how the thermoregulatory system of WVD differs to CON after a 40-h sleep deprivation with respect to recovery sleep and the 1-h episode afterwards.
-The time course of the thermoregulatory variables comprising the time span between lights off on D3 until 1h after lights on on D4 (9 h), was analyzed by a two-way rANOVA (33) with the factor time (9 x 1-h bins) and factor group (WVD vs. CON).
+Analyses of the time course of night 3 and day 4 delivered details of how the thermoregulatory system of WVD differs with control after a 40-h sleep deprivation with respect to recovery sleep and the 1-h episode afterward.
+The time course of the thermoregulatory variables comprising the time span between lights off on day 3 until 1 h after lights on on day 4 (9 h), was analyzed by a two-way rANOVA (33) with the factor time (9 \times 1-h bins) and factor group (WVD vs. control).
 Melatonin and sleepiness were not measured during sleep.

-Analysis of phase markers

-To ensure that circadian measurements were made under basal conditions, the first 5 h of constant routine data on D2 were excluded from analysis to eliminate any residual effects of sleep on the tested variables (10).
-In order to reduce effects of sleep preparations on the tested variables the last 2 h of data on D3 were also omitted.
-Therefore data of 33-h CR were analyzed.
-To determine circadian characteristics we focused on melatonin production, which provides accurate information about the endogenous circadian rhythm (9).
+Analysis of phase markers.
+To ensure that circadian measurements were made under basal conditions, the first 5 h of CR data on day 2 were excluded from analysis to eliminate any residual effects of sleep on the tested variables (10).
+To reduce effects of sleep preparations on the tested variables, the last 2 h of data on day 3 were also omitted.
+Therefore, data of 33-h CR were analyzed.
+To determine circadian characteristics, we focused on melatonin production, which provides accurate information about the endogenous circadian rhythm (9).

-Dim light melatonin onset time (DLMO) (44), as determined by linear interpolation of the evening melatonin rise across a 3 pg/ml threshold, was taken to estimate the phase of melatonin production.
-For analysis, all of the 30 min samples were used.
-Maximum values were extracted in order to get information about circadian amplitude of salivary melatonin concentration.
-As an accurate method to determine phase, amplitude and mesor of the melatonin rhythm, non-orthogonal spectral analysis was used to fit a three harmonic model without correlated noise to the data (42) (10) (16).
+Dim light-melatonin onset time (DLMO) (44), as determined by linear interpolation of the evening melatonin rise across a 3-pg/ml threshold, was taken to estimate the phase of melatonin production.
+For analysis, all of the 30-min samples were used.
+Maximum values were extracted to get information about circadian amplitude of salivary melatonin concentration.
+As an accurate method to determine phase, amplitude, and mesor of the melatonin rhythm, nonorthogonal spectral analysis was used to fit a three-harmonic model without correlated noise to the data (10, 16, 42).
 The fitted maximum of the salivary melatonin rhythm was used as a marker of the phase of the endogenous circadian pacemaker.
 The period of the fundamental component of the model was constrained between 23 and 25 h.
-For CBT rhythm analysis a two harmonic model with correlated noise was used (10) (16).
+For CBT rhythm analysis a two harmonic model with correlated noise was used (10, 16).